mottalrd/corretto-uml/README.md

 * User defined properties: In C-UML, the properties to be checked are expressed through the Corretto Property Language (CPL), which is inspired by OCL and has a straightforward translation into the TRIO metric temporal logic.
 The properties to be checked are introduced through a special-purpose constraint associated with the main C-UML model package, which is tagged with stereotype «property» and contains a sequence of declarations in CPL.

-Once the user decides to run the formal verification, the C-UML models are first exported in the XMI format, and then translated into their corresponding _TRIO_ metric temporal logic semantics with a suitable transformation tool.
-Zot is then feeded by the formal model.
-Zot relies on both the Satisfiability solvers (SAT) and the Satisfiability Modulo Theories solvers (SMT) to verify if the property specified by the user holds or not.
+Once the user decides to run the formal verification, the C-UML models are first exported in the XMI format, and then translated into their corresponding _TRIO_ metric temporal logic semantics with a suitable transformation tool. <a href="https://github.com/fm-polimi/zot/">Zot<a/> is then feeded by the formal model. <a href="https://github.com/fm-polimi/zot/">Zot<a/> relies on both the Satisfiability solvers (SAT) and the Satisfiability Modulo Theories solvers (SMT) to verify if the property specified by the user holds or not.
 If the property holds no action is required on the model and the user is just notified of the result.
 If the property does not hold, a counterexample is returned.
-Counterexamples in Zot are simple text traces representing an execution of the system that violates the property.
+Counterexamples in <a href="https://github.com/fm-polimi/zot/">Zot<a/> are simple text traces representing an execution of the system that violates the property.

-_Corretto_ automatically associate each element in the _ZOT_ trace to its corresponding element in the UML model.
+_Corretto_ automatically associate each element in the <a href="https://github.com/fm-polimi/zot/">_Zot_<a/> trace to its corresponding element in the UML model.
 Navigating the trace resume closely the debugging paradigm of well know programming languages.
 This is an example:

 <img src="https://raw.githubusercontent.com/mottalrd/CorrettoUML/master/docs/images/zotTraceability.png" width="450" />